Chart Color Schemes

 The level of residential development activity in Port Macquarie - West was found to be higher than 90% of real estate markets across the country

-Port Macquarie - West averaged approximately 299 new dwelling approvals annually.
-Between FY-21 and FY-25, a total of 1,495 homes were approved, with an additional 102 approved in FY-26 to date.
-Each year, around 2.5 new residents were gained per dwelling built over the past five financial years (FY-21 to FY-25).
+Port Macquarie - West has averaged approximately 299 new dwelling approvals annually.
+Between financial years FY-21 and FY-25, 1,495 homes were approved, with an additional 102 approved in FY-26 to date.
+Each year, on average, 2.5 new residents are gained for each dwelling built over the past five financial years, indicating solid demand supporting property values.

 Frequently Asked Questions - Development